pc2/JHub-HPC-Interface/README.md

 ### Requirements

 * You need a user who is allowed to allocate resources on the HPC system
   * With a SSH key pair.
-The public part must be deposited on the JupyterHub serer (tunnelbot user)
+The public part must be deposited on the JupyterHub serer (`tunnelbot` user)
-  * The public key part of the tunnelbot-user created on the JupyterHub (-> _~/.ssh/authorized_keys_)
+  * The public key part of the `tunnelbot`-user created on the JupyterHub (-> _~/.ssh/authorized_keys_)
 * Singularity (> v.3.7.0)
 * e2fsprogs with following option:
   * https://git.kernel.org/pub/scm/fs/ext2/e2fsprogs.git/commit/?id=217c0bdf17899c0f79b73f76feeadd6d55863180

 ### Clone Repository

-The best way is to copy the repository into a scratch directory of the user who is allowed to allocate resources.
+The best way is to copy this repository into a scratch directory of the user who is allowed to allocate resources.

 ```bash
 git clone https://github.com/pc2/JHub-HPC-Interface.git